-The breakdown of employees by age is well balanced: the average age is 40.
-The percentage of young (under the age of 35) employees is 32%.
+The breakdown of employees by age is well balanced: the average age is 41.
+The percentage of young (under the age of 35) employees is 30%.
 This high percentage highlights Dietsmann's ambition to recruit and give opportunities to young talent.

 At the other end of the age spectrum, 11% of employees are over 55 years old.
-This is a quite significant percentage and it should be noted that 78 employees have worked for Dietsmann for more than 25 years (see details in Section III).
+This is a quite significant percentage and it should be noted that 64 employees have worked for Dietsmann for more than 25 years (see details in Section III).

-Compared to last year, the trend is towards a slight ageing: the average age has risen from 39 to 40 and the number of employees over 55 has decreased by 1%.
+Compared to last year, the trend is towards a slight ageing: the average age has risen from 40 to 41 and the number of employees over 55 remains steady.

-BREAKDOWN BY AGE GROUP (2013 - 2014 comparison)
+BREAKDOWN BY AGE GROUP (2014 - 2015 comparison)

-Related indicators in the Corporate Social Responsibility overview table (see page 54)
+Related indicators in the Corporate Social Responsibility overview table (see page 58)